FilipaPereira-IA/Hybrid-Data-Pipeline-NLP-Retail/README.md

-# Inteligência de Sentimento no Retalho: Pipeline Híbrido de Dados
-Este projeto implementa uma Arquitetura Híbrida de Dados desenhada para transformar dados brutos de retalho e reviews de clientes em insights estratégicos, utilizando Inteligência Artificial (NLP) e armazenamento relacional.
+# Retail Sentiment Intelligence: Hybrid Data Pipeline
+This project implements a Hybrid Data Architecture designed to transform raw retail data and customer reviews into strategic insights, utilising Artificial Intelligence (NLP) and relational storage.

+This work was inspired by and grounded in the principles of Data Systems Engineering taught in the Master's in Artificial Intelligence, applying data integration methodologies and sentiment analysis for decision support.

-# Stack Tecnológica
+# Technology Stack
-- Linguagem: Python.
+- Language: Python
-- IA/NLP: Hugging Face Transformers (distilbert-base-uncased)
+- AI/NLP: Hugging Face Transformers (distilbert-base-uncased)
-- Bases de Dados: MongoDB (NoSQL) e SQLite (SQL)
+- Databases: MongoDB (NoSQL) and SQLite (SQL)
-- Gestão de Dados: DBeaver
+- Data Management: DBeaver

-# Arquitetura do Sistema
-O pipeline está dividido em três camadas principais:
+# System Architecture
+The pipeline is divided into three primary layers:
-- Ingestão (Landing Zone): Recolha de dados heterogéneos, incluindo perfis de clientes (CSV) e streaming de 10k reviews do IMDb através da biblioteca datasets.
+- Ingestion (Landing Zone): Collection of heterogeneous data, including customer profiles (CSV) and streaming of 10k IMDb reviews via the datasets library.
-- Processamento (Enrichment): Utilização de um modelo de Deep Learning para análise de sentimento.
-O script processa o texto, classifica a polaridade (Positive/Negative) e integra os dados através de um customer_id único.
+- Processing (Enrichment): Utilisation of a Deep Learning model for sentiment analysis.
+The script processes the text, classifies polarity (Positive/Negative), and integrates the data via a unique customer_id.
-- Data Warehouse (Storage): Os dados processados são injetados num banco de dados SQL (retail_warehouse.db), permitindo consultas estruturadas.
+- Data Warehouse (Storage): Processed data is injected into a SQL database (retail_warehouse.db), enabling structured querying.

-# Insights de Negócio
+# Business Insights
-Através desta arquitetura, é possível responder a perguntas como:
-- Qual a idade média dos clientes com sentimentos negativos?
-- Existe uma correlação entre o género do cliente e a satisfação com o produto?

-# Como Executar
-- Clone o repositório.
-- Instale as dependências: pip install -r requirements.txt.
-- Execute o pipeline: python projeto.py.
-- Abra o ficheiro retail_warehouse.db no DBeaver para consultas SQL.
+Through this architecture, it is possible to answer critical business questions such as:
+- What is the average age of customers with negative sentiments?
+- Is there a correlation between customer gender and product satisfaction?

-### Resultados no DBeaver
+### Results in DBeaver
 ![Classificado Negativo](./Screenshots_DBeaver/Classificado_negativo.png)
 ![Idade Média Sentimento](./Screenshots_DBeaver/Idade_média_sentimento.png)
 ![Tabela](./Screenshots_DBeaver/Tabela.png)